Why storing nuclear waste 108 feet from San Onofre State Beach is a bad idea

 1 Nuclear waste is lethal to humans and animals for more than 10,000 generations.
 According to the highly respected journal Scientific American, the nuclear waste at San Onofre State Beach will be toxic for 250,000 years.
 That is equal to 12,500 generations.

 2 “Temporary Storage” means 300 years.
 Southern California Edison, the owner of the nuclear waste at San Onofre claims their storage of the waste on the beach is a “temporary” measure.
-What they don’t tell you is that the federal definition of “temporary” storage is up to 300 years.
+What they don’t tell you is that the federal definition of “temporary” storage the under the “temporary” renewable permits is up to 300 years.

 3 The “dry canisters” are only guaranteed to last 10 to 25 years.
 Southern California Edison has been telling our elected officials that the casks are safe for more than 100 years.
 But thanks to legal work by San Onofre -Safety.org, Edison was forced to release sensitive documents showing that the so-called Holtec UMAX “system” of dry storage is only guaranteed to last 10 years, and that the steel canisters are only guaranteed for 25-years.
 What’s more, if the concrete “system” that holds the canisters fails within ten years, the 25-year warranty is voided.

 4 Once the waste is buried it could remain on the beach for hundreds of years.
 The cheapest storage option for Southern California Edison is to keep the waste on the beach.

 5 The beach is one of the worst possible locations for safety.
 Storing nuclear waste at San Onofre State Beach is like smoking near an open container of gasoline.
 The current location is near the Newport-Inglewood fault line, which like the San Andreas, goes all the way to the earth’s mantle.
 And like Fukushima, it is in the middle of a tsunami zone.
 What’s more, the current location is located in an area that is ripe for a terrorist attack.